danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.convertToGigagroup.html" name="channels.convertToGigagroup">Convert a supergroup to a gigagroup, when requested by channel suggestions: channels.convertToGigagroup</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#messageentitiestohtml-string-message-array-entities-bool-allowtelegramtags-string" name="messageEntitiesToHtml">Convert a message and a set of entities to HTML: messageEntitiesToHtml</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#entitiestohtml-string-message-array-entities-bool-allowtelegramtags-string" name="entitiesToHtml">Convert a message and a set of entities to HTML: entitiesToHtml</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#fromsupergroup-int-id-int" name="fromSupergroup">Convert bot API channel ID to MTProto channel ID: fromSupergroup</a>